 Alex is a corporate litigation and transactional attorney with experience in representing private companies and individuals in a broad range of disputes and business transactions.
-His practice covers all aspects of corporate and commercial law, with an emphasis on domestic and cross-border mergers and acquisitions, company formation and capitalization, equity and debt financings, U.S. market entry, and commercial dispute resolution.
+His practice covers all aspects of corporate and commercial law, with an emphasis on domestic and cross-border mergers and acquisitions, company formation and capitalization, equity and debt financings, and U.S. market entry.
+He is also experienced in all aspects of commercial dispute resolution, including acting as counsel in international and domestic arbitrations under the rules of the AAA, ICC, ICDR, and UNCITRAL in English, French, and Spanish.

 Alex has sought to maintain an international focus to his practice and has worked on cross-border matters involving parties from, or dealing with the markets of, Canada, Europe and Latin America.
 He is a native English and French speaker who is professionally proficient in Spanish having previously lived and worked in Colombia and Mexico City.
-Alex represents a number of foreign companies in developing and implementing their corporate structures to raise capital and expand or establish their operations in the U.S.
+Alex represents a number of foreign companies in developing and implementing their corporate structures to expand or establish their operations and raise capital in the U.S.

 Prior to joining Bailey Duquette, Alex worked with another New York-based boutique law firm, where he gained experience in general corporate law as well as advising private businesses and investors on strategic transactions and investments.
 Before that, he worked in the dispute resolution teams of major U.S. law firms based in Paris and Mexico City, representing corporations and state entities on sensitive commercial and investment disputes.